Peter van Koppen

 André De Zutter

-André W.E.A.
-De Zutter, M.Sc., MPhil, is a legal psychologist.
-He works at the faculty of Law in the Department of Criminal Law and Criminology of VU University Amsterdam and Maastricht University.
-He studies allegations of rape and serves as an expert witness in criminal cases.
+Dr. André W.E.A.
+De Zutter is a legal psychologist.
+He works as an Assistant Professor in the Department of Criminal Law and Criminology of the Faculty of Law at VU University Amsterdam.
+He studied psychology at Maastricht University, where he graduated with a research master in psychopathology, specializing in psychology and law.
+In 2018, he obtained his Ph.D. from Maastricht University.
+In his Ph.D. research, he investigated the difference between true and fabricated allegations of rape.
+He regularly serves as an expert witness in criminal cases.

 Dr. Robert Horselenberg is a legal psychologist at Maastricht University.
 He defended his thesis on false memories and false confessions in May 2005.
 Since then, he has worked as an assistant professor at the Faculty of Psychology and later at the Faculty of Law, both at Maastricht University.
 His research focusses on interviewing children, eyewitnesses and suspects, and on reasoning with evidence.
 He publishes on these topics both nationally and internationally.
 He acts as an expert witness in about ten criminal cases a year.
 He is a member of the European Association of Psychology and Law, where he is also a member of the Board.
 Furthermore, he is a member of the international Investigative Interviewing Research Group.
 In this latter group, he acts as editor of their journal.
 He is also a member of their executive committee.
 Since 2013, he is an expert in the Dutch Expert group for Special Vice-cases.
 He is also reviewer for several international and national journals and co-editor of the book Routes van het Recht, the Dutch handbook on legal psychology.
 Moreover, he is an initiator of The House of Legal Psychology, as well as a member of the management team and program director.
 He lectures on various courses at bachelor and master level in legal psychology, and started the Cold Case project in Maastricht in 2012.
 As a guest lecturer he visits several universities throughout the Netherlands and Europe.
 He acts as an expert in the media – radio, television, and newspapers – on a regular basis.